 blue jeans.
 Dress in whatever makes you comfortable and

 - What about your summer services?

-- Our summer services are less formal discussion
+- Our summer Sunday services are less formal.
+We meet

-topic.
-There's a different topic every week; just
+There's a different topic for study during every

 - Is your building wheelchair accessible?